Public K-12 Graded Enrollment

 High School Graduates

-Graduates are expected to increase to a projected peak of 442,500 in 2023-24 after which they decline through the end of the projection period.
-The largest increase in graduates is expected in Kern County, which will add 1,300 graduates by the end of the projection.
-Overall, 15 counties will see an increase in the number of high school graduates by 2031-32.
+Graduates increased slightly (+14,700 graduates) in 2023-24 to 454,800 but are projected to decline to 424,200 in 2026-27, holding around that level until 2033-34, before falling to 412,300 in 2034-35.
+The largest increase in graduates is expected in Sacramento County, which will produce 1,650 more graduates by the end of the projection.
+Overall, 16 counties will see an increase in the number of high school graduates by 2034-35.

 Data Sources

-Enrollment data used to produce this report were obtained from the California Department of Education.
+Enrollment data used to produce this report was obtained from the California Department of Education.
 Actual births were obtained from the California Department of Public Health while projected births were produced by the Demographic Research Unit.

 Methodology